You just had Ting's "crazy fast fiber internet" installed and our technician ran a speed test to show you exactly how fast it is.

 How do I minimize latency?

-One of the main contributors to high latency is Wi-Fi, as the information has to travel through the air and this can introduce a fair amount of lag.
-This is especially true for the slower (and rather noisy) 2.4 GHz Wi-Fi band.
+One of the main contributors to high latency is Wi-Fi.
+This is because the information has to travel through the air and this can introduce a fair amount of lag.
+This is especially true for the slower (and rather crowded) 2.4 GHz Wi-Fi band.
 If feasible, hard-wiring in via Ethernet is often the best way to reduce latency.

-Keep in mind that most game consoles only support 2.4 GHz Wi-Fi, and only the most recent releases (eg: PS4 Pro; Xbox One X) added 5 GHz Wi-Fi support.
-This means almost all online-capable game consoles use a Wi-Fi band that is older and heavily congested, and these devices benefit even more from using Ethernet.
+Keep in mind that most game consoles only support 2.4 GHz Wi-Fi, and only the most recent releases (e.g., PS4 Pro; Xbox One X) added 5 GHz Wi-Fi support.
+This means almost all online-capable game consoles use a Wi-Fi band that is older and heavily congested, so these devices benefit even more from using Ethernet.

 If playing online games, selecting a game server near your physical location often helps too, but most online game services do this automatically for you!

-The amount of time that packet takes to get to you can be expressed as its "latency"
+After you make a request to a remote server (e.g., "show me that website") the amount of time that data packet takes to get to you can be expressed as its "latency".